 Proteinuria is when protein is found in the urine.
-As blood moves through the kidneys, the kidneys filter out waste, excess fluid and salt.
-These wastes leave the body in urine.
-Usually, no protein is found in urine because most proteins are too big to go through the kidneys.
+The job of the kidneys is to filter out waste, extra fluid, and salt.
+These wastes leave the body in urine and usually only a small amount of protein is found in urine because most proteins are too big to be filtered through the kidneys.

-If your doctor finds protein in your child's urine, it means your child's kidneys may not be working as they should--possibly because of inflammation (swelling).
+If your doctor finds protein in your child's urine, it means your child's kidneys may not be working as they should, possibly because of inflammation (swelling).
 Sometimes infection or chemicals damage the kidneys, and this makes protein show up in the urine.
+If your child has an infection, the proteinuria will go away once the infection is treated.

-If there is only a little protein in the urine, your child probably has a benign (harmless) condition such as orthostatic proteinuria (see below).
-If a lot of protein is found in your child's urine, a more serious kidney disease might be the problem.
 Proteinuria doesn't cause pain.
-But when a lot of protein is in the urine, the level of protein in the blood may go down.
+When a lot of protein is in the urine, the level of protein in the blood may go down.
 This can cause swelling in your child's eyelids, ankles and legs.
 High blood pressure is another sign of this problem.

-Your doctor may ask you to collect a 24-hour urine sample from your child.
+Your doctor may want to recheck your child's urine for protein because it will often go away on its own (transient proteinuria).
+If it is still high, your doctor may ask you to collect a 24-hour urine sample from your child.
 Directions for doing this are at the end of this handout.
-A 24-hour urine collection lets your doctor measure the protein in the urine.
-A special strip of paper is dipped into a sample of urine to check for protein.
-This test helps show how well your child's kidneys are working.
+A 24-hour urine collection lets your doctor measure the amount of protein in the urine more accurately.
 Your doctor may also do some blood tests.

 Orthostatic proteinuria occurs in some older children and teenagers.
 The word orthostatic means "upright."
 The condition is called "orthostatic proteinuria" because protein goes into the urine only when the child is standing up.

 If your child has orthostatic proteinuria or only small amounts of protein in the urine, no treatment is needed.
-Sometimes your doctor will check your child's urine again after a few months to see whether the amount of protein in the urine goes down.
-If the amount of protein in the urine doesn't change or if there is more protein, your doctor may send your child to a kidney specialist (called a nephrologist).
+If there is a large amount of protein in your child's urine and your child has swelling of the legs and eyelids, your doctor may send your child to a kidney specialist (called a nephrologist).
 The nephrologist may perform a kidney biopsy.
-(A small piece of kidney tissue is taken out using a needle, and looked at under a microscope.)
+A small piece of kidney tissue is taken out using a needle, and looked at under a microscope.
 When your doctor finds out what causes the protein in your child's urine, he or she can treat the problem.

 No. Although protein in the urine can increase during exercise, this won't hurt your child's kidneys.
 So you don't need to limit your child's activities.

 In children who are potty-trained, you should start the collection on a day when your child doesn't go to school, usually on a Sunday.
 As soon as your child gets out of bed in the morning, have him or her urinate into the toilet.
-This urine is not saved; just flush it down the toilet.
+This urine is not saved.
+Flush it down the toilet.
 Write down the exact time your child urinates.
-(Children who aren't potty-trained usually go in the hospital for this test.)

 After this, whenever your child needs to urinate, have your child urinate in the special container the doctor or the laboratory gives you.
-For girls, first collect the urine in a urine "hat," then pour it into the special container.
+For girls, first collect the urine in a urine "hat" (a specimen collection device), and then pour it into the special container.
 You don't need to mark the times when these urine samples are collected.
 Be sure to wash your hands after handling the container.

 Since bacteria can grow in urine at room temperature, it's important to keep the urine container in a refrigerator during the collection and before you deliver it to the lab.